Radiofrequency Ablation for Prostate Cancer

 - Recovery times are minimal; most patients are able to return to normal activity within a few days.

 - During clinical trials, it has been found to pose a very low risk of side effects.
-The treatment is targeted, and adjacent tissues and organs are not affected, as is often the case with radiation therapy and chemotherapy.
+The treatment is targeted, and adjacent tissues and organs are not affected, as is often the case with other cancer therapies.

 While it can be used in a number of scenarios, radiofrequency ablation is most often used for cancers that are not eligible for traditional surgical removal.
 It is also a common option for prostate cancers that are hormone-resistant or for tumors that press up against the bladder, leading to discomfort that cannot be controlled through pain medications.

 At Moffitt Cancer Center, a multispecialty team will evaluate each patient to determine which therapies are most likely to meet a patient’s unique needs.
-All of our treatments – from traditional prostate cancer surgery and radiofrequency ablation to chemotherapy and radiation therapy – are provided in a single convenient location and administered by oncologists who specialize exclusively in the treatment of prostate cancer.
-Plus, we do not require our patients to obtain referrals before turning to us for treatment.
+All of our treatments – from traditional prostate cancer surgery and radiofrequency ablation,to chemotherapy and radiation therapy – are provided in a single convenient location and administered by oncologists who specialize exclusively in the treatment of prostate cancer.